epifaniarango/popgen_with_epi/README.md

 - RFMIX v1.5.4
 - VCFTOOLS

-The scripts are not all mine.
 I picked some codes from https://github.com/chiarabarbieri/SNPs_HumanOrigins_Recipes and did a few changes.

 ## 1. Phasing with BEAGLE
 ```
 plink --bfile  yourfile  --allow-no-sex --recode vcf-iid --alleleACGT --out  dataset

+#We will use this later
+for chr in {1..22}; do \
+plink --bfile yourfile --allow-no-sex --chr $chr --recode --out dataset_chr${chr}; \
+done
 ```
 RFMIX v1.5.4 does not accept invariant sites.
 ```